top of page

 During his first two years at Feinstein, he started a basketball program which led to them joining the Rhode Island Interscholastic League for the 1997 season.
 He served as the junior varsity coach and helped the varsity team improve from 3-17 their first year in the league to 17-3 the following year.

 David took a year off from coaching boys to start a girls’ program at Feinstein HS, and during that year, he also earned his master's degree from Providence College in Counseling.
 He was named the varsity coach at Feinstein High School for the 2001 season.
 He was able to build a program that made the playoffs seven out of the eight years that he was the head coach.
 His teams also won the Division III state championship in 2006 and the Division II championship in 2007.
 During his eight years as a varsity coach, he was named Rhode Island Interscholastic League’s Coach of the Year two times and his teams were nominated for the Sportsmanship Award four times.
-After the 2008 season, David stepped down as a varsity coach to begin coaching his two sons, his oldest a Masters graduate from Florida State University and his youngest a graduate from Roger Williams University and four year member of the men's basketball team.
+After the 2008 season, David stepped down as a varsity coach to begin coaching his two sons, his oldest a Masters graduate from Florida State University and his youngest a Masters graduate from Roger Williams University and four year member of the men's basketball team.

 Throughout his coaching career, David’s philosophy has remained constant.
 Provide a positive experience to players while teaching them the game of basketball in a fun, yet challenging environment.
 David states that “Basketball emulates life and I truly believe the lessons coaches teach their players in practice and games can be utilized in school and life.
 As a coach for the past thirty years, that was my focus and as the director of the Rhode Island Magic, it is the same.”